tropycal/tropycal/docs/options/map_prop.rst

 Realtime Summary
 ================

-The following properties are availabel only for the ``tropycal.realtime.Realtime.plot_summary()`` function.
+The following properties are available only for the ``tropycal.realtime.Realtime.plot_summary()`` function.

 prop_two
 --------

-The following properties are availabel for plotting NHC Tropical Weather Outlook (TWO).
+The following properties are available for plotting NHC Tropical Weather Outlook (TWO).

 .. list-table::
    :widths: 25 75